robbintt/smorgasbord/README.md

     - Same for all characters?
 Probably.
 Where is this from?
 - Persistent attributes: `prelogout_location`, `desc`, `health`, health_max`
     - Both health attributes are from my custom room, so it works.

-The server database is not under source control.
+- The __server database is not under source control__.
 If you wish to keep a server instance, back it up carefully.
+- To Regenerate from git repository
+    1. `evennia --initsettings`
+    2. `mkdir server/logs`
+    3. `evennia migrate`
+    4. `evennia start`

 ### Resources